jsimonrichard/ds2-problematic-internet-use/report/report.typ

 The Children's Global Assessment Scale (CGAS) is a "numeric scale used by mental health clinicians to rate the general functioning of youths under the age of 18" @child-mind-institute-problematic-internet-use.
 It ranges between 0 and 100, with values from 1 to 10 corresponding with "needs constant supervision" and values from 91 to 100 corresponding with "superior functioning" @ChildrensGlobalAssessment.

 When looking at the distribution of scores within the CMI dataset, we found a single data entry error recording a CGAS score of 999.
 After replacing that with `NaN`, we plotted the feature's distribution (@cgas-distribution).
-Based on this plot, it seems that the distribution is similar to a normal distribution, but it includes some "psuedo-quantization."
+Based on this plot, it seems that the distribution is similar to a normal distribution, but it includes some "pseudo-quantization."
 That is, round numbers (multiples of 5) are recorded far more frequently than the surrounding numbers.
 This is unsurprising since this is a score assigned by human clinicians.

 #figure(
   image("./cgas-distribution.png", width: 60%),
   caption: [CGAS Distribution]
 ) <cgas-distribution>

 As a part of our analysis of CGAS, we tested whether the score is correlated significantly with the season during which it was recorded (question 1).
-Using a one-way ANOVA test, we found that there is in fact a significant correlation ($p = 0.0156$). and further pair-wise T-tests revealed that Winter was the "odd-one-out" as illustrated in @cgas-seasons.
+Using a one-way ANOVA test, we found that there is in fact a significant correlation ($p = 0.0156$), and further pair-wise T-tests revealed that Winter was the "odd-one-out" as illustrated in @cgas-seasons.

 #figure(
   image("cgas-season-distributions.png", width: 60%),